Build a to-do list app with Vue.js and Laravel

 }

-In the above code we have three functions fetchAll
+In the above code we have three functions fetchAll, store , and delete:

 Emit events